Compare car insurance quotes in Rhode Island

 That matters in Rhode Island, where the state may be small but premiums can still pack a punch.
 Providence traffic, coastal exposure, and the density of the population all contribute to rates that are higher than many drivers expect.
 With fewer carriers in the market, comparing your options is especially important.
 Jerry works with Rhode Island drivers every day, so your quotes reflect what’s actually typical for your area and driving profile.

-Jerry helps you compare quotes from up to 4 trusted insurers in the Ocean State, so you can see what’s out there and what you should be paying.
-Below are some of the latest quotes Jerry has pulled for Rhode Island drivers at different coverage levels, plus how much each driver saved.
+Jerry works with 100+ trusted insurers nationwide, to help you build a policy and secure your best price in minutes.
+Here are some of the latest quotes Jerry has pulled for Rhode Island drivers at different coverage levels, plus how much each driver saved.

 Recent quotes in Rhode Island